Natalia Romanova

-Natalia Romanova (born November 11, 1972 in Kazakhstan) is a retired Soviet Union born female volleyball player from Peru, who competed at the 2006 FIVB World Championship in Japan.
+Natalia Romanova (born November 11, 1972) is a retired Soviet Union born female volleyball player from Peru, who competed at the 2006 FIVB World Championship in Japan.
 Her team finished in 17th place.
 Natalia married Luis Duarte and got the Peruvian citizenship.

 She played in Spain with the Spanish clubs CV Albacete and Voley Sanse Mepaban after being played for the Italian Palermo.